-Research says that the average person spends 6 hours and 42 minutes a day on the internet.1 About two hours and twenty-four minutes of that time is spent on social media2, and there are 6.9 billion Google searches every day.3
+Research says that the average person spends 6 hours and 42 minutes a day on the internet.
+Over two hours of that time is spent on social media, and there are 6.9 billion Google searches every day.

 With that in mind, organizations that are serious about volunteer recruitment must have a strong online presence.